recursecenter/blaggregator/README.md

 `sudo apt-get install libpq-dev`

-If you run into trouble with the Django installation within requirements.txt, install Django via:
+-If you run into trouble with the Django installation within requirements.txt, install Django via:

 `pip install django`

-If you recieve:
+-If you recieve:

 `No module named psycopg2.extensions:`